robMolloy/create-spa-project-stages-guide/README.md

 Some of the advantages of using this guide are as follows;

-- <b>Seperation:</b> keeping each task separate allows for developers at a wide-range of abilities to add to the project.
+- <b>Separation:</b> keeping each task separate allows for developers at a wide-range of abilities to add to the project.
 - <b>Dependency-independent:</b> where upstream dependencies may take time to complete, this project plan allows for development to continue until they are.
-- <b>Iterative</b> - these steps can be followed for one part of your project, then done again for the next part and so on.
+- <b>Iterative</b> these steps can be followed for one part of your project, then done again for the next part and so on.
-- <b>Familiarity:</b> Having familiarity with one way of completing a project will give you an chance to work out what works for you - feel free to clone this and edit this to your preferences or perhaps start your own one from scratch if you'd prefer.
+- <b>Familiarity:</b> having familiarity with one way of completing a project will give you an chance to work out what works for you - feel free to clone this and edit this to your preferences or perhaps start your own one from scratch if you'd prefer.
+- <b>No mocks:</b> using mocks sucks!
+They are hard work to implement and a whole load of boiler plate and confusing code gets left behind once they are no longer being used.

 It may make sense to read this guide the whole way through before starting a project;